How To Treat Heat Stroke With Basic First Aid

 - Wearing excess clothing (clothing that hinders the body’s ability to sweat)

-- Drinking alcohol (affects body’s ability to regulate temperature)
+- Drinking alcohol (affects the body’s ability to regulate temperature)

 It goes without saying that all of the causes and risk factors above are common concerns for anyone who rides during the summer.
 So our first plan of defense against heat stroke should be to make sure we’re taking the appropriate preventative measures: